MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 2. Create a bash script that changes directory and runs the py-file.
 3. Add modifications to your .bashrc-file.

+Now the program works fine when you leave the terminal open logining out or shooting down.

 Enjoy!
 LOL

 CPU usage